Kreyu/data-table-bundle/docs/src/reference/types/column/options/column.md

 - **type**: `false` or `string`
 - **default**: inherited from the data table translation domain

 Sets the translation domain used when translating the column value.
 Setting the option to `false` disables its translation.

 ### `value_translation_parameters`

-- **type**: `array` or `callable` that returns an array
+- **type**: `array` or `\Closure` that returns an array
 - **default**: `[]`

 Sets the parameters used when translating the column value.

-If given the callable, it will receive two arguments:
+If given the closure, it will receive two arguments:
 - column value, e.g. column (row) data formatted by the optional `formatter` option;
 - column (row) data, e.g. value returned by property accessor or getter;